Simple and Easy Homemade Almond Milk in 5 Steps(No Cheesecloth Needed)

 • 3 to 4 cups filtered water

-• Optional: 1–2 soft dates, a pinch of salt, vanilla essence
+• Optional: 1–2 soft dates, a pinch of salt, vanilla essence (it is completely optional)

 Step-by-Step Easy Homemade Almond Milk